 - Line one 9" or two 6" round cake pans with parchment paper (see notes) and then pour batter evenly into the pan.

 - Place cake in the oven and bake for 25-30 minutes or until a toothpick comes out clean.
-Leave cakes in the pans for 10 minutes before carefully inverting them onto cooling racks.
+Leave cake in the pan for 10 minutes before carefully inverting it onto a cooling rack.
 Wait until cakes have completely cooled before icing them.

 - Combine chocolate and oil in a saucepan over medium-low heat, stirring occasionally until chocolate has melted; set aside.

-- Add butter to a bowl and then pour the melted chocolate overtop; let this sit for 3 minutes or so, then mix with an electric mixer before adding the powdered sugar.
+- Add butter to a bowl and then pour the melted chocolate overtop; let this sit for 3-5 minutes, then mix with an electric mixer before adding the powdered sugar.
 Continue mixing until icing has formed--icing should be fairly thick.
 If it seems too thick, add the milk.